ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 - Cloud
 - Snowflake
 date: 2019-08-07T10:33:00.000Z
-title: "Innovative Snowflake Features"
+title: "Innovative Snowflake Features Part 1: Architecture"
 image:
 ---
-I recently attended the Snowflake Partner Bootcamp in Baltimore, and was given the opportunity to learn more about Snowflake.
-In the following blog, I am going to give a run-down of the innovative features Snowflake offers to its clients and some of the benefits of using them.
+Earlier this year, Ippon published an [Introduction to Snowflake](https://blog.ippon.tech/introduction-to-snowflake/) post which provided a Snowflake Primer.
+I recently attended the Snowflake Partner Bootcamp in Baltimore, a four day instructor led training program, and was given the opportunity to learn even more.
+In this first of three posts, I am going to do an in-depth examination of Snowflake's unique architecture style and some of the benefits resulting from it.
+Before we get started, I've included a small section on the different Snowflake Editions as well as a link to the Documentation page for them.
 ---
-# What is Snowflake?
-[Snowflake](https://www.snowflake.com/) is a Data Warehouse as a Service in the cloud.
-Highly available and fully managed, Snowflake handles the following for you:
-* Authentication
-* Configuration
-* Resource Management
-* Data Protection
-* Availability
-* Optimization
-* Cross Cloud Support

-Snowflake runs on popular cloud providers, including Microsoft Azure, Amazon Web Services and, as of July 2019, Google Cloud Platform (available in Public Preview).

-Snowflake also provides native connectors for a variety of languages in addition to a Web UI and Command Line Interface called SnowSQL.

-## Snowflake Editions
+# Snowflake Editions
 Snowflake offers a variety of editions which offer differing levels of service.
+These include:
+* Standard
+* Premier
+* Enterprise
+* Enterprise for Sensitive data (ESD)
+* Virtual Private Snowflake (VPS)

 Look at [Snowflake Editions](https://docs.snowflake.net/manuals/user-guide/intro-editions.html "Snowflake Editions") in the Snowflake Documentation for more information.

 ---
 # Why Snowflake?